Looking for ways to strengthen your marriage before it starts? Try these tips to help you prepare for life after the wedding day.

-Attend a premarital education class or premarital counseling.
-Eighty-nine percent of married couples who attended premarital education found it to be helpful down the road.
-Worthwhile classes will teach you communication skills and tools for managing conflict, along with talking about appropriate expectations.
+First, attend a premarital education class or premarital counseling.
+Eighty-nine percent of married couples who attended premarital education BEFORE marriage found it to be helpful down the road.
+Worthwhile classes will teach you communication skills and conflict management tools, along with addressing appropriate expectations.

-Start thinking “We” instead of “Me” – Marriage is a partnership.
+Start thinking “We” instead of “Me.”
+Marriage is a partnership.
 It will serve you well to remember you are on the same team.
-Make time to pursue activities together.
-Explore common interests.
+Make time to pursue activities together and explore common interests.

-Talk about your expectations for marriage – What are your goals for your marriage?
+Talk about your expectations for marriage.
+What are your goals for your marriage?
 How will you decide who does what around the house?
 Who will manage the money?
 Discuss your goals to help ensure a successful marriage.
-Unrealistic and unmet expectations often lead to resentment in marriage.
+Unrealistic and unmet expectations often lead to resentment.

-Be committed!
-Commitment is a choice.
-Believing in the permanence of your marriage will actually help your relationship over the long haul.
+Be committed.
+Since commitment is a choice, believing in the permanence of your marriage will actually help your relationship over the long haul.

 Talk about money.
 Save yourselves a lot of future headaches by discussing your spending habits and spending plans and goals.
-Spend less than you make, save a little for a rainy day and try to avoid debt.
+Always spend less than you make, save a little for a rainy day and try to avoid debt.

 Talk about children.
 Will you have children?
-How many children would you like to have?
-How soon?
+If so, how many children would you like to have?
+When would you like to have kids?
 Will both of you work or will one of you stay home?

 How will work/friends/family/social activities affect your marriage?
-Discuss boundaries for your marriage.
+Also, discuss boundaries for your marriage.